Find out about ovarian cancer clinical trials – what they are, how they work and how you can find out more.

 - Funding and access to drugs across the UK

 Clinical trials are research studies that investigate potential new drugs, new ways of giving treatments or different types of treatments and compare them to the current standard treatments.

 Drugs and treatments are usually assessed in three phases before they can be considered as a standard treatment option.
 Each clinical trial phase is designed to answer a specific set of questions about a new drug or treatment, which means there are strict guidelines about who can participate.

 This builds on the findings from Phase I, improving knowledge of the potential side effects of the treatment and the best dose of the treatment to give.

-It usually involves up to 100 people and looks at which type of cancer the treatment might work best for.
+It usually involves up to 100 people and looks at whether the treatment is having a positive effect on the type of cancer being studied.
 If tumours respond to the treatment (either by slowing down growth or reducing in size), it moves to Phase III.